msolomon/argo/spec.md

 ### v1.1.3

-Clarified merging of field which are not collection sets in _CollectFieldWireTypes()_ .
+Clarified merging of fields which are not selection sets in _CollectFieldWireTypes()_ .

 ### v1.1.2